mikla/blog/04.scala-profiling-2.13/default.md

 I will try to keep my story short as possible.

 So, how to make it all work for Scala 2.13.
+(Sacla 2.13.3 in particular)

 [scalac-profiling](https://github.com/scalacenter/scalac-profiling) is published only for Scala 2.12, but thanks for Open Source community, there is a forked version of it compiled for